drBenway/pixi-vn-wiki/start/videos.md

 This function has the following parameters:

-* `tag`: Is a tag (or id) for the video.
-There can only be one item in the canvas with that id, if you add an video with the same tag, the previous video will be removed.
+* `alias`: Is a alias (or id) for the video.
+There can only be one item in the canvas with that id, if you add an video with the same alias, the previous video will be removed.
 * `videoUrl`: The URL or path of the video.

 ```typescript